Prompt-Induced Linguistic Fingerprints for LLM-Generated Fake News Detection: Investigating Reconstruction Probability Distribution of LLMs

 \subsection{Experimental Analysis}

-As shown in Table~\ref{tab:1}, 55.17\% of the pairs of fake and real news pairs show significant differences in GossipCop++, and 44.48\% in LUN.
-This indicates that, under malicious prompt guidance, the mLLM assigns different probability distributions to fake and real news during reconstruction, with a more pronounced distinction in LLM-generated datasets.
-These results also reflect the fundamental discrepancy between human writing logic and the generation mechanisms of LLMs.
-We further analyze news pairs with insignificant differences and find that many contain unimportant sentences that improve fluency but diminish distinction.
-This highlights the necessity of selecting key fragments to amplify the differences.
+Based on the experimental results shown in Figure~\ref{fig:2} and Table~\ref{tab:1}, we make two observations.
+First, the mLLM shows a clear probability gap between real and fake news during the reconstruction of original tokens.
+Second, the probability differences become more significant when the reconstruction is performed on key fragments.

-To provide a more intuitive understanding of the probability difference, we graphically present the reconstructed average probability for each news article.
-As shown in Figure \ref{fig:2}, subfigures (a) and (b) display the distribution of reconstruction probability vectors for news pairs from GossipCop++ and LUN, respectively.
+The first observation shows that the mLLM exhibits a clear probability gap between real and fake news during token-level reconstruction.
+As shown in Figure \ref{fig:2}, subfigures (a) and (b) display the distribution of reconstruction probability vectors for news pairs from GossipCop++ and VLFPN, respectively.
 Note that we plot the negative log of the reconstruction probabilities, so lower values correspond to higher reconstruction probabilities.
-The plots reveal that the distribution of fake news (e.g., the red curve) is skewed toward lower values compared to real news (e.g., the blue curve), indicating that fake news tends to have higher reconstructed probabilities on average.
-Subfigures (c) and (d) further illustrate this difference through a boxplot.
-The median and quartiles of reconstruction probability vectors for fake news are consistently lower than those for real news, confirming that the overall reconstructed probabilities for fake news are higher.
+The plots reveal that the distribution of fake news (i.e., the red curve) is skewed toward lower values compared to real news (i.e., the blue curve), indicating that fake news tends to have higher reconstructed probabilities on average.
+Meanwhile, compared with subfigure (a), subfigure (b) shows a slightly larger overlap between fake and real news distributions, which may be attributed to the human–LLM mixed dataset, where logical differences exist between human-written fake news and LLM reconstruction patterns. \begin{promptbox} Example: Heavy rain flooded downtown Chicago on Thursday night.
+The streets were filled with a damp atmosphere, and the air smelled of dirt. \end{promptbox}

-Overall, the probability distributions of fake news and real news reconstructed in mLLM show significant differences.
-However, there are still cases where the reconstructed probability distributions of some real news and fake news cannot serve as a strong basis for detecting LLM-generated fake news.
-In the following section, we will leverage the differentiating characteristics brought by linguistic fingerprints.
-By extracting key fragments, we aim to amplify the differences in reconstruction probabilities between real and fake news, thereby providing a stronger basis for detecting LLM-generated fake news.
-The results of the Wilcoxon Signed-Rank test for the key segments can be found in Figure~\ref{fig:5}.